rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 {% endraw %}
 ```

-We have successfully added another instance of account to the account array by providing a new Passphrase parameter as the argument for the `personal.newAccount` method.
+We have successfully added another instance of *account* to the **account array** by providing a new Passphrase parameter as the argument for the `personal.newAccount` method.

 ### Protecting the Passphrase

-For an added layer of protection ...
+As an added layer of protection ...

-For our new **GETH** Ethereum Local Test Personal Account `[1]` ...
+For our new **GETH** Ethereum Local Test Personal Account `[1]`

-Store a digital or physical copy of the given Public *hash* returned with the passphrase for the Private *hidden* key provided in a secure note.
+- Store a digital or physical copy of the given Public *hash* returned

+- With the passphrase for the Private *hidden* key provided

+In a secure note.

+**Note**.
 You may use the Mac Os High Sierra secure *keychain* as a repository for the secure note, as follows:

 ```liquid